Here Today, Gone Tomorrow

 Cahokia, the abandoned center of a once vast trading and political Native American cultural network, disabused all naysayers of that notion.
 The remains of a large centralized hub of government and culture exist today as a series of rammed-earth mounds near the eastern shore of the Mississippi River in Illinois.

 Mound building in North America served several purposes.
 The first was as burial mounds, wherein Natives consigned their dead to the earth and mounds rose with each successive generation.
 Other mounds are nothing more than the accumulation of human detritus – in other words, many Indian mounds are but refuse heaps, again accreted over decades and centuries.
 Finally, Native Americans also built mounds (such as Snake Mound in Ohio) that were ceremonial and totemic in nature and served only as symbols (although sometimes bones or pottery sherds are found in them).
+Credit: William IsemingerCahokia, Illinois, however, boasts perhaps the only known remaining examples of mounds as administrative complexes for government, trade, and ceremony.
+This archeological, historic, and cultural site (one of only eight in the world), has its origins in the Middle Mississippian Period of Native American culture in North America.

 This era, roughly spanning 1200 CE to about 1500 CE, recorded the archaeological history of many cultures ranging along the Ohio River Valley into the mid Mississippi and Missouri rivers’ flood plains.
 The surviving mounds in Cahokia, Illinois, show obvious signs of erosion and modern human activities – many of the mounds were removed in the late 19th and early 20th century for fill dirt by local farmers.